CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/metapool.md

     Returns: admin fee (`uint256`).

     !!!info
-        This value is set at 50% (5000000000) and is a constantant, meaning it cannot be changed.
+        The admin fee is expressed as an integer with a 1e10 precision and is set to 50% (5000000000).
+This varaiable is a **constantant**.

     ??? quote "Source code"